Amazing day trips from Malaga

 By car

-If you have your own car, or rent a car for the day, you can drive from Malaga in just 50 minutes.
-Parking at the visitors centre is just €2 per day.
+If you have your own car, or rent a car for the day, you can drive from Malaga in just 50 minutes, and parking at the visitors centre is just €2 per day.
 Bear in mind that the trail is linear, so you will need to catch the shuttle bus at the end of the trail back to the car park.
 The shuttle bus is €2.50 per person.

 On an organised tour